MurphyPone/murphypone.github.io/src/content/fldr.md

 The point being _that it is important for me to regularly read things that I don't understand_.
 Eventually[^3] I might return to one such challenging piece of literature with greater appreciation, equipped with even just a few more semesters or years worth of exposure to the subjects which I once found alien.
 The digest and examination[^4] of a selection the algorithms described in the paper are the focus of this post.

-As with many of my posts in the past couple years, much of the contents are for my own edification, as a more-public form expression rubber-duckying[^5] my way through things I'm trying to teach myself, while hopefully also providing some ocassionally insightful or humorous commentary along the way.
+As with many of my posts in the past couple years, much of the contents are for my own edification, as a more-public form expression rubber-duckying[^5] my way through things I'm trying to teach myself, while hopefully also providing some occasionally insightful or humorous commentary along the way.

 # Motivation: Men Who Stare at Lava Lamps